It’s not easy being the odd one in any environment.

 I have found that one of the best things you can do for yourself in any given situation is to LEARN more about your environment.
 This helps you note the unspoken rules, mode of conduct, dos and don’ts, etc. You should never assume anything, and ask questions to clarify as much as possible.
 I also find that getting different perspectives of the codes of your workplaces gives you a full view of where you are and what is expected or accepted.
 Learning your environment helps you modify your behavior, present yourself appropriately, and avoid ruffling any feathers.

 3. Curate Knowledge

-To curate knowledge, means to gather essential pieces of information and share or use as needed for the improvement of something.
+To curate knowledge means gathering essential pieces of information and sharing or using as needed to improve something.
 As a young professional, curating knowledge goes beyond learning about your environment to gathering knowledge to improve your work experience.
-I’m not saying become the work-police to point out every lapse that needs to be fixed or changed, absolutely not!
+I’m not saying become the work police to point out every lapse that needs to be fixed or changed, absolutely not!
 In the process of curating knowledge, you should do the following:

 Gather information about your job position and how you can be the best at it.